 But I make no excuses for including a swathe of some of the more appealing images.
 No further words are needed.

-At the start of the London 2012 Olympics, I’d photographed a beautiful Golden-ringed Dragonfly on the stone step down into the Magic Terrace Garden, and was intrigued to photograph this week a much smaller Common Darter Dragonfly which flew around this area of the garden before alighting barely a metre from the earlier sighting, and evidently basking in the sunshine.
+At the start of the London 2012 Olympics, I’d photographed a beautiful Golden-ringed dragonfly on the stone step down into the magic terrace garden, and was intrigued to photograph this week a much smaller Common darter dragonfly, Sympetrum striolatum, which flew around this area of the garden before alighting barely a metre from the earlier sighting, and evidently basking in the sunshine.

 I’d noted a similar action, of a butterfly selecting a stony resting place, presumably for added warmth, last year.
-But I thought I’d see what I could find on line about Dragonfly vision, and ended up reading a fascinating, albeit slightly technical piece, which you can read by clicking here, which records some research by Michael Cummings.
+But I thought I’d see what I could find on line about how dragonflies “see” the world, and ended up reading a fascinating, albeit slightly technical piece, which reviews aspects of dragonfly vision.
+Click here.

-Cummings found that there is a single type of chromophore in Dragonflies which only absorbs light of a specific and fairly narrow range of wavelength (say green).
-But the Dragonfly possesses 6 different surrounding GP forms called opsins.
+It’s been discovered that there is a single type of chromophore in dragonflies which only absorbs light of a specific and fairly narrow range of wavelength (say green).
+But the dragonfly possesses 6 different surrounding GP forms called opsins.
 These opsins alter the wavelength of light which the chromophore can respond to thus allowing a wider range of ‘colours’ to be seen.
-Even more interestingly humans only have 3 types of opsin (equating to red, green and blue).
-So the corollary is that dragonflies which evolved nearly 350 million years ago have spectral tuning of their vision over a much wider band than humans, being able to see both at the infra red and ultra violet periphery of our relatively limited rainbow range of wavelength perception.
-Why people have ‘lost’, or never gained, the extra opsins, and so come to have a more limited spectrum of vision isn’t discussed.
+Even more interestingly, humans only have 3 types of opsin (equating to red, green and blue).
+So, the corollary is that dragonflies which evolved nearly 350 million years ago have spectral tuning of their vision over a much wider bandwidth than humans, being able to see both at the infra red and ultra violet periphery of our relatively limited rainbow range of wavelength perception.
+Why people have ‘lost’, or never gained, such additional and spectrum widening extra opsins, and so come to have a more limited spectrum of vision, isn’t clear.

-And the obvious spot for a dragonfly to alight, on the step edge … The Warmest Place
+And the obvious spot for a dragonfly to alight, on the step edge.

 I first encountered the concept of the value of silence a couple of years ago, when in making my film ‘Epiphany In Translation‘ in 2010 I’d tried to get permission from the BBC to include a clip of Radio 4 broadcasting the minute’s silence on armistice day whilst my camcorder focused on our wood burning stove at 11.00 am on November 11th.
-I had to reject the idea, since the cost of incorporating that one minute of broadcast silence into the film was ………. £4,200.
+I had to reject the idea, since the cost of incorporating that one minute of broadcast silence into the film was – close your eyes and guess:

 More recently the BBC have remembered the centenary of the birth of American avant garde ‘composer’ John Cage with an hour long documentary on Radio 4 and a Prom concert.
 I forced myself to listen through the radio programme, hoping to understand the man a little better, and what all the fuss was about.
 There were several recorded interviews with Cage, who seemed to have an unusual accent somewhere between Vincent Price and John Malkovich.
 Whether a majority of ordinary music listening people would rate much of Cage’s output as musical composition is debatable, although I was interested to hear that Brian Eno was influenced by his work, in particular Cage’s idea for a “prepared piano”, where screws and other objects were placed on a piano’s strings, to turn it into more of a percussion instrument.

-More bizarrely I later discovered that even after his death the value of Caged Silence is being defended by his Trust’s lawyers after Mike Batt of Womble’s fame issued his own spoof version of ‘Silence’ on a CD, only in this case it only lasted for a minute.
-So the concept of silence being of interest, and having a value has clearly entered the world of our urban rulers and lawmakers/enforcers.
+More bizarrely I later discovered that even after his death the value of Caged silence is being defended by his estate’s lawyers after Mike Batt of Womble’s fame issued his own spoof version of ‘Silence’ on a CD, only in this case it only lasted for a minute.
+Thus the concept of silence being both of interest, and having a value, has clearly entered the world of our urban rulers, lawmakers and enforcers.
 Batt strongly, and I think correctly, defends his silence as being artistically UNIQUE (click here for more details) and distinct from the Caged version.

-And at last I seem to have returned to my starting theme of Webs.
-Of deceipt.
+At last I seem to have returned to my starting theme of webs.
+Of deceit.
 For anyone with too much time on their hands, there are some interesting links on the personal financial involvement in this field of some of our supposedly impartial movers and shakers, which you can access by clicking here and here .